suixinsuo/olympus-protocol/docs/redeem.md

 ##### Returns

 Total amount to redeem.
 BigNumber.
-The result is in wei.
+The result is in Wei.

 #### Example code